maraoz/ardrone-autonomy/README.md

 This module exposes a high level API to plan and execute missions, by focusing on where the drone should go instead of its low-level movements.
-Here is a simple example, with the drone taking off, travelling alongs a 2 x 2 meters square ane then landing.
+Here is a simple example, with the drone taking off, travelling alongs a 2 x 2 meters square and then landing.

 ```js
 var autonomy = require('ardrone-autonomy');